splunk/connect_openweatherapi/README.md

 Copyright 2020 Splunk, Inc.

-This app is used to collected Openweather API Data.
+This app is used to collect Openweather API Data.

 ## Installation